KidPiano/LeetCode/Problems/0572_Subtree-of-Another-Tree/Explanation.md

 <!------------------------------------------------------------------------------------------------------------------------------------->

 ## Approach 3: Reduction to Substring Problem (StringBuilder, indexOf) ⭐
 Using immutable strings was the primary cause of the previous approach's bad time and space complexity.
-So let us use something mutable  like StringBuilder or StringBuffer instead.
+So let us use something mutable  like StringBuilder or StringBuffer instead:

 <iframe src="https://leetcode.com/playground/kVgVLyNW/shared" frameBorder="0" width="100%" height="290"></iframe>